nycbeardo/nycbeardo/README.md

 Pronouns: he/him/his

-I am a Frontend Developer and UI/UX designer based in NYC who loves to create beautiful and fluid experiences for the web.
+NYC based Frontend Engineer and UI Designer who loves creating beautiful and fluid web things.

-Im also a big foodie, a music nerd, and a art stan who occasionally dabbles in photography.
+Also a big foodie, a music nerd, and a art stan who occasionally dabbles in photography.

 Open to remote work and collaborating on projects that promote positive social impact through the intersection of information design, multimedia computing, and technology